 Once payment has gone through you will be able to apply for all job posts.
 Your existing account will be there waiting for you, so you won't need to create a new one.

 If you have a new bank debit or credit card you might find that your account is suspended.
 See Point 6.1.
 This is because PayPal will continue to try and take funds from the card registered with them.
 If you haven't updated PayPal with your new card details, PayPal won't be able to take payment and therefore your account will be suspended.

 If you do receive a new bank card, and have a PayPal account, simply register it on PayPal and your account won't suspend.
 If you don't have a PayPal account, see Point 6.2 about reactivating your account if your account is suspended.

 If you wish to end your membership with Talent Talks Limited, please write to us at the address on the ‘Contact Us’ page.
 We would appreciate it if you could tell us why you want to cancel so that we can make improvements to our service for other members.
-Your account will cease after 7 working days.
-To avoid being charged for that particular month, your written request will need to be with us 7 working days prior to when the next Direct Debit is due.
+Your account will cease on the day your next payment is due providing you have given 7 days notice.

 If you cease to be a member or have never joined, your profile still remains with us.
 This means you can still log in, edit your profile and apply for OPEN POSTS.
 Similarly, we can still contact you about shoots which we think may be of interest to you.
 You can apply even as a non-member, so it's worth keeping your profile live even if you are not a full member.

 If however, you don't want to be contacted at all about any shoots and you want your profile removed altogether, drop us an email to firstname.lastname@example.org requesting that your profile is completely deleted from our servers.

 WORKING WITH CHILDREN - DISCLOSURE CHECKS FOR SUPPORTING ARTISTS